jose-yh/neuroagents-erp-ai/README.md

 Through these projects, I explore different ways AI can add value to decision-making, automation, optimization, and predictive analytics.

-This repository compiles the projects I developed during my training, as well as others I continue to work on as part of my specialization.
+This repository compiles projects developed during my training, as well as others I continue to work on as part of my specialization.

 ## 🎯 Objective